India Office

-The India Office was a British government department established in London in 1858 to oversee the administration, through a Viceroy and other officials, of the Provinces of India.
-These territories comprised most of the modern-day nations of Indian Subcontinent as well as Yemen and other territories around the Indian Ocean.
-The department was headed by the Secretary of State for India, a member of the British cabinet, who was formally advised by the Council of India.
+The India Office was a British government department in London established in 1858 to oversee the administration of the Provinces of India, through the British viceroy and other officials.
+The administered territories comprised most of the modern-day nations of the Indian Subcontinent as well as Yemen and other territories around the Indian Ocean.
+The India Office was headed by the Secretary of State for India, a member of the British cabinet, who was formally advised by the Council of India.

-Upon the independence of India in 1947 into the new independent dominion of India of the India Office was closed down.
-Responsibility for the United Kingdom's relations with the new country was transferred to the Commonwealth Relations Office (formerly the Dominions Office).
+Upon the independence of India in 1947 into the new independent dominions of India and Pakistan, the India Office was closed down.
+Responsibility for the United Kingdom's relations with the new countries was transferred to the Commonwealth Relations Office (formerly the Dominions Office).